Improve your life with these valuable resources

 Krishna Das Autobiography–DVD

 This DVD, One Track Heart tells the story of Jeffrey Kagel (Krishna Das), who walked away from the American dream of rock ‘n’ roll stardom, turning down the lead singer slot in the band that would become Blue Oyster Cult.
 He sold everything and moved from Long Island to the Himalayan foothills in search of happiness and a little-known saint, Neem Karoli Baba (Maharaj-ji).

 One Track Heart follows Kagel’s journey to India and back, his struggles with depression and drug abuse, and his eventual emergence as Krishna Das the world-renowned spiritual teacher, chant master and Grammy-nominated recording artist.
 Featuring interviews with Be Here Now author Ram Dass, Grammy-winning producer Rick Rubin (Beastie Boys, Metallica), New York Times bestselling author Sharon Salzberg, and two-time Pulitzer Prize nominee Daniel Goleman, as well as a score by Dinosaur Jr.’s J Mascis and Devadas, One Track Heart is the inspiring story of how one man’s journey continues to transform countless lives.
-See or read our interview with Krishna Das.
+See or read Jan’s interview with Krishna Das.